coinosis/owl/README.md

 1. Add the relevant tests in `test.js`
 2. Make sure all tests run smoothly: `npm test`
-3. Commit & push to the `test` branch
-4. Check everything is working in [the test deployment](https://coinosis-test.herokuapp.com)
-5. Create a pull request targeting the `master` branch
+3. Create a pull request targeting the `dev` branch
-6. Once accepted the code will be running live in [the production deployment](https://coinosis.herokuapp.com)

 ## interact with the database